Menelion/BattleZone/readme.md

 This is a fork of a game for blind and visually impaired written in [Blastbay Gaming Toolkit](http://blastbay.com/) scripting language.
 **Note**: There's no graphics, only sound!
 the original version as well as the discussion of the game can be found [here](http://forum.audiogames.net/viewtopic.php?id=3800&p=52).
+Copyright © the original code and sounds were developed by [http://twitter.com/KeyWasFull](Carlos Macintosh).
 You can find out how to play the game by reading *user guide.txt* file.

 ##Changes made by Menelion Elensúlë:##